Mayfly: Other uses

-The Seddon Mayfly, which was constructed in 1908, was an aircraft that was unsuccessful in early flight.
-The first aircraft designed by a woman, Lillian Bland, was titled the Bland Mayfly.

-Other human uses

-In pre-1950s France, "chute de manne" was obtained by pressing mayflies into cakes and using them as bird food and fishbait.
-From an economic standpoint, mayflies also provide fisheries with an excellent diet for fish.
-Mayflies could find uses in the biomedical, pharmaceutical, and cosmetic industries.
-Their exoskeleton contains chitin, which has applications in these industries.
+In pre-1950s France, chute de manne was obtained by pressing mayflies into cakes and using them as bird food and fishbait.
+From an economic standpoint, mayflies provide fisheries with an excellent diet for fish.

 Research on genome expression in the mayfly Cloeon dipterum, has provided ideas on the evolution of the insect wing and giving support to the so-called gill theory which suggests that the ancestral insect wing may have evolved from larval gills of aquatic insects like mayflies.

 Mayfly larvae do not survive in polluted aquatic habitats and, thus, have been chosen as bioindicators, markers of water quality in ecological assessments.

-In marketing, Nike produced a line of running shoes in 2003 titled "Mayfly".
-The shoes were designed with a wing venation pattern like the mayfly and were also said to have a finite lifetime.
-The telecommunication company Vodafone featured mayflies in a 2006 branding campaign, telling consumers to "make the most of now".